 Salutogenesis, from a chiropractic perspective, is about improved adaptability and increased life expression.
 In addition to proper diet, increased exercise, adequate rest and processing of life's stressors, we recognize the importance of the nervous system in facilitating optimal function and therefore improved quality of life.

 The ICPA has become a leader in defining salutogenic health care for today's culture.
-Our professional training focuses on the vitality and adaptability life and the inherent wisdom in all life.
+Our professional training focuses on the vitality and adaptability of life and the inherent wisdom in all life.
 Our research division is powered by innovation, developing quality-of-life research methodologies and protocols relevant to family well-being.
 Our public education builds confidence in the body's inherent ability to function at its peak potential.
 Most importantly, we honor that each individual has the responsibility to decide what health and lifestyle choices are best for their needs and that of their family.